Are you ready for recipes to make some mason jar make-ahead meals? Get over 30 recipes to get you started on stocking your pantry or for great gifts!

 Ah, hot chocolate, a common drink for the wintertime.
 Store-bought hot chocolate is nice and all but homemade hot chocolate is even better!

-This recipe adds a bit of spice and you can avoid any of those nasty preservatives that are found in the store-bought hot chocolates.
+This recipe adds a bit of spice and you can avoid any of those nasty preservatives that are found in store-bought hot chocolates.

 Cappuccinos are a rich, creamy coffee treat, and they are often consumed at a restaurant breakfast.
 If you want to make your own cappuccino mix, then you can get a good recipe here.